Therapeutic touch: Skeptical view of therapeutic touch

-When examining the existing literature on therapeutic touch, it has been observed that these studies tend only to cite research that favours the desired findings.
-There have been studies focused on therapeutic touch that have failed to include any research that has contradictory findings.
-However, studies such as these need to report all results found from other studies, even if they may contradict the present study's hypothesis.

-It is also important to use the appropriate controls in such studies.
-There have been studies such as that by Grad, Cadoret, and Paul that have appeared at first glance to show the effectiveness of therapeutic touch, yet once replicated using the appropriate controls, they were shown to have nonsignificant results, therefore rendering the original results inconclusive.
+In examinations of the existing literature on therapeutic touch, it has been observed that these studies tend only to cite research that favours the desired findings.
+There have been studies focused on therapeutic touch that have failed to include any research that has contradictory findings, despite their obligation to report it.
+Some studies, have also lacked appropriate controls, and so have appeared at first glance to show the effectiveness of therapeutic touch, yet have returned nonsignificant results when replicated; this is the case with the Grad, Cadoret, and Paul study.

-Researcher bias has been noted in studies examining therapeutic touch, such as that by Turner, in which he included such statements as, "If we can successfully complete this study, this will be the first real scientific evidence there is for therapeutic touch".
-It is important for researchers not to bias the results to achieve their desired outcome, as bias can lead to a misrepresentation of the true effectiveness of therapy such as that of therapeutic touch.

-Replication is another important factor.
-A study on therapeutic touch by Wirth appeared to have successful results in which more than half of the subjects being treated by this therapy had healed by day 16, with no healing shown in the control group.
-However, closer examination of this study reveals that there were several trials to test therapy, that only two of the five trials were successful, and that the control group healed as well or better than the treatment group in the other three trials.
-This makes the results of such a study inconclusive in showing any effectiveness of therapeutic touch.
+Researcher bias has been found in studies examining therapeutic touch.
+A study on therapeutic touch by Wirth, in which more than half of the subjects being treated by this therapy had healed by day 16, with no healing shown in the control group, appeared successful.
+However, closer examination reveals that there were several trials conducted, that only two of the five trials were successful, and that the control group healed as well or better than the treatment group in the other three trials.
+Similarly, Turner declared that a successful result of his work would provide "the first real scientific evidence there is for therapeutic touch," suggesting bias.
+Much such research has also failed to be replicated.

 Therapeutic touch and nursing education

 Sokal, in 2006, reported generally accepted estimates of over 80 colleges and universities spread over 70 countries where therapeutic touch is taught, as well as some 80 hospitals in North America where it is practiced.
 He added that "these figures should be taken with a grain of salt, since both advocates and detractors [...] have an interest in exaggerating its incidence".

-Owen Hammer and James Underdown from the Independent Investigations Group examined nursing standards in California, where the California Board of Registered Nursing (CBRN) can award registered nurses taking classes in therapeutic touch with continuing education units (CEUs) required for licensure renewal.
+Owen Hammer and James Underdown of the Independent Investigations Group examined nursing standards in California, where the California Board of Registered Nursing can award registered nurses taking classes in therapeutic touch with continuing education units required for licensure renewal.
 In 2006, Hammer and Underdown presented the board with the scientific evidence refuting the validity of therapeutic touch as a legitimate treatment, but the board did not change its policy.